knight5oul-Terminal/Zabbix-7.4-Installation-Ubuntu-Server-26.04/documentation.md

 19) Hosting the initial database on Zabbix Server

-note: Here put the password you selected in the previous part, I accidentaly forgot to change password so for my my password is just password
+note: Here put the password you selected in the previous part, I accidentally forgot to change password so for my my password is just password

 ```bash
 sudo zcat /usr/share/zabbix/sql-scripts/mysql/server.sql.gz | mysql --default-character-set=utf8mb4 -uzabbix -p zabbix